firstcontributions/first-contributions/additional-material/git_workflow_scenarios/stashing-a-file.md

 Dropped stash@{0} (364e91f3f268f0900bc3ee613f9f733e82aaed43)
 ```

-You can even use ```git stash pop``` to apply the stash and then immediately drop it from your stack.
+You can use ```git stash pop``` to un-stash the last changes drop it from your stash's stack.

 ## Un-applying a Stash

-In some cases you want to apply stashed changes, do some work, but up-apply the changes originally came from the stash.
+In some cases you want to apply stashed changes, do some work, but up-apply the changes that originally came from the stash.
 Git does not provide command like ```git unapply```, but it is possible to achieve this effect by simply retrieving the patch associated with a stash and applying it in reverse:

 ```$ git stash show -p stash@{0} | git apply -R```